lamini-ai/txt2sql-examples/README.md

 - Submits the tuning job to Lamini's API
 - Displays the tuning job information

-Important: After the job completes, you'll need to get the model ID from the Lamini app environment for the next step.
+NOTE: After the job completes, you'll need to get the model ID from the Lamini app environment for the next step.

 #### Evaluate the Model